Unsupported Browser

 Having all your questions answered will keep you at ease before your procedure.

-• Do not shave the surgical site; your surgical team will clip the hair nearest the incision site.
+• Do not shave the area of your operation for several days before surgery.
+This will decrease your chance of having ingrown hairs or small cuts.
+Your surgical team will clip the hair near the incision site.

 What to Bring